aromanro/HartreeFock/README.md

 ### LIBRARIES

 Besides mfc and other typical VC++ runtime libraries, the program uses GDI+ for drawing.
+Eigen 5 is also used.
+It worked with an older version as well, but I recommend using ver 5 because it has some fixed issues.

 ### PROGRAM IN ACTION